xMedox/NeonEngine/README.md

 **Physics:**
 - Added the getRestitution method to the Collider class
+- Added a new constructor to the BoxCollider and CylinderCollider classes that takes in 3 floats

 **Other:**
 - The ALC context now gets cleared before destroying it